tapanih/pathfinding-algorithm-comparison/documentation/specification.md

 \* = amortized time complexity

 The algorithm needs a hash map with insert and find-key operations to store visited squares.
 The amortized time complexity of these operations should be O(1).
+Collisions will probably be handled by making every bucket a linked list.

 ### A* Algorithm

 A* algorithm is an optimization of Dijkstra's.
 The time and space complexity should similarly be O(n log n) but with larger constants due to the added heuristic function.
+The heuristic function should take into account that only horizontal, vertical and diagonal movement is permitted.

 Like Dijkstra's algorithm, A*  also requires a priority queue and a hash map.

 ### Jump point search (JPS)

 Jump point search is an optimization of A* which avoids processing unnecessary cases by making long jumps along vertical or horizontal lines.

-### Fringe search

-Fringe search is an interesting A* variant that is more optimal than A* according to this publication: http://www.ru.is/faculty/yngvi/pdf/BjornssonEHS05.pdf

-This algorithm may or may not be implemented.

 ### References